1,000+ Opportunities

 Save a search for “Gene Haas Foundation” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Public and private high schools or high school tech centers in North America that have CNC training programs.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Public and private high schools or high school tech centers in North America that have CNC training programs.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 1, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Secondary Scholarship Program are due December 1, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.